 Unless noted below, no Interconnect Model subparameter requires the presence of any other subparameter.

-Manufacturer rules:

-This optional subparameter specifies the name of the interconnect’s manufacturer.
-The length of the manufacturer’s name shall not exceed 40 characters.
-Blank characters are permitted.

-Description rules:

-This optional subparameter provides a concise yet easily human-readable description of what the Interconnect Model represents.
-The description shall be fewer than 60 characters in length, shall fit on a single line, and may contain spaces.

 Unused_terminal_termination rules:

 This optional subparameter defines the termination that is to be applied by the EDA tool during simulation to the Terminals of any IBIS-ISS subcircuit or Touchstone network that is not being used in the [Interconnect Model]/[End Interconnect Model] group.
 The subparameter name shall be followed by a single integer argument greater than zero on the same line.
 The argument shall be separated from the subparameter name by the “=” character.
 The subparameter name, “=” character, and argument may optionally be separated by whitespace.